tvogels/sci400-honors-thesis/sci400-honors-thesis.md

 ## Related Theoretical Work
 <div class="status full-draft"></div>

-The first classification that can be applied to the broad field of motion planning is that of *off-line* and *online* algorithms. *Off-line* algorithms are provided complete information about the scene.
+The first classification that can be applied to the broad field of motion planning is that of *off-line* and *on-line* algorithms. *Off-line* algorithms are provided complete information about the scene.
 The challenge for an off-line algorithm is to find the optimal path for the robot through a scene with a number of known obstacles.
 These algorithms can be used for robots that are supplied with a map of their surroundings.
 The paths can be planned in advance, without the robot moving at all.
 The issues that are dealt with in this branch of motion planning are often related to computational complexity <div class="note">[]</div> and with approximations for the shape of the scene and the robot <div class="note">[]</div>.
-Because most of the algorithms make use of connectivity graphs, all shapes must be approximated by polygons in order for the planning algorithms to run in limited time and space. *Online* algorithms on the other hand are implemented in behavior of a robot.
+Because most of the algorithms make use of connectivity graphs, all shapes must be approximated by polygons in order for the planning algorithms to run in limited time and space. *On-line* algorithms on the other hand are implemented in behavior of a robot.
 The algorithms are therefore also termed 'dynamic'.
 The algorithms run continuously throughout the path of the robot and use the robot's current position and sensory information as input.
-Of course, off-line algorithms can give more guarantees than online algorithms, but most often, complete information is unavailable.
-In such situations, one must resort to a online algorithm.
-Another advantage of online algorithms is that they are mostly not computationally intensive: they often rely on simple choices that are to be made continuously.
-This paper's direction of choice is into dynamic (i.e. online) algorithms.
-The algorithm that is proposed in this paper is also classified as online.
+Of course, off-line algorithms can give more guarantees than on-line algorithms, but most often, complete information is unavailable.
+In such situations, one must resort to a on-line algorithm.
+Another advantage of on-line algorithms is that they are mostly not computationally intensive: they often rely on simple choices that are to be made continuously.
+This paper's direction of choice is into dynamic (i.e. on-line) algorithms.
+The algorithm that is proposed in this paper is also classified as on-line.

 A second subdivision that can be made is in the requirements for the robot's sensors.
 A substantial part of research is done into robots that have a vision sensor, and therefore have complete information on the part of the scene they look at.
 These algorithms tend to combine off-line methods for local optimality with a dynamic approach for the global algorithm <a href="#ando" class="ref"></a> <a href="#kareti" class="ref"></a>.
 Early work on navigation with visual information was carried out by Sutherland <a href="#sutherland" class="ref"></a> and Lumelsky & Skewis <a href="#lumelsky-skewis" class="ref"></a>, and research into navigation with visual information is still an active topic <div class="note">[]</div>.
 The alternative to the use of vision sensors are touch sensors.
 This type of robot only receives feedback the moment it touches an obstacles.
 Our algorithm falls in the second category, which is therefore more relevant to this paper.